CBD for Pain: Effects, Benefits, and Uses – Should You Take it?

 Besides, CBD also helps by binding itself to the TPRV1 receptor.
 This binding keeps the pain signals from reaching the brain and hence cannot be processed and the pain is not felt.

 - Reducing the Cytokines Level

-CBD has known anti-inflammatory properties and it is believed to reduce the levels of cytokines.
-When too many cytokines are released by our immune system in response to an infection it is termed as a cytokine storm.
-It can cause inflammation and severe fever along with ache.
+CBD has known anti-inflammatory properties and is believed to reduce the levels of cytokines.
+When too many cytokines are released by our immune system in response to an infection it is termed a cytokine storm.
+It can cause inflammation and severe fever along with aches.
 CBD helps by reducing the release of too many cytokines and hence prevents inflammation.

 - Reducing Inflammation